IBM/aspera-cli/docs/README.erb.md

 This is the mode selection if there are either keys `sessions` or `instance` in option `sync_info`.

-> **Note:** Progress and error messages are provided on terminal like regular command line invocation of `async`.
+Parameters `local_dir_` and `remote_dir` are not allowed since they are provided on command line.

-For sync, if 3 or 4 arguments are provided they are mapped to:

-<%=sync_arguments_list(format: :args)%>

 ### Sync management and monitoring

-Two commands are available for managing and monitoring sync sessions:
+The `admin` command provides several sub commands:

-- `sync admin`: Uses the utility `asyncadmin`, available only on server products.
+- `status`: Uses the utility `asyncadmin`, available only on server products.
-- `sync db`: Accesses directly the Async snap database (`snap.db`).
+- Other commands access directly the Async snap database (`snap.db`).

 For those commands, the user must provide the path to the database folder, i.e. a folder containing a subfolder named `.private-asp`.
 If this folder contains only one session information (i.e. a folder containing the `snap.db` file), it will be used by default.
-Else, the user must specify a session name.
+Else, the user must specify a session name in the optional `Hash`, in `name`.

-Like for synchronization, the user can provide some arguments directly on command line, or through a `Hash` in `conf` or `args` format.

-If 1 or 2 arguments are provided they are mapped to `conf` format:

-<%=sync_arguments_list(format: :conf, admin: true)%>

-Or to `args` format:

-<%=sync_arguments_list(format: :args, admin: true)%>

-If a common DB folder is used, the parameter `local_db_dir` can be used.

 ## Hot folder